-I was born at the sunny side of the street and who would I be if I choosed to turn a blind eye to the sufferings in the world, but I did not.
-Whatever little I could do in a remote corner of the world, I would do.
-It was time to take a stand and make some necessary decisions regarding life orientation.
+In fact, I was born at the sunny side of the street and who would I be if I choosed to turn a blind eye to the sufferings and horrors in the world?
+I asked myself what I could do?
+I was not full of self confidence, but I felt It was time for me to take a stand and make some necessary decisions regarding life orientation.
 Million feelings and thoughts occupied me at that time, and I understood that I needed to start somewhere, even if it only was by a small step.
 This was approximately thirty-five years ago.

 Today, some decades later, huge and rapid transformations due to several dimensions of globalisation have happened.
 Some of these are real improvements in people´s lives and for the world as a whole; increased access and rights to education, promotion of health services, new technologies that supports sustainable resource management and relations between people and cultures, increased understanding of fundamental human rights, progressive and effective civil society activism, international agreements for the purpose of sustainability etc. Other transformations cast a dark shadow over the future.
 Climate change, rapid loss of biodiversity and ecosystems in decline, extremist violence, reluctances from elites to consider the rights of other people, growth of racist and fascist movements and parties, large scale human migration, lack of sustainable economic policies and practices, continuation of unsustainable consumption for those with resources, corruption and crimes in nations and over porous borders, use of mass violence in different conflicts, apathy against and support of arms trade and militarisation are all, among some, challenges that need to be tackled now and not a minute later, if it will not be too late to avoid irreversible damages.
 As I write this, the poorest people, vulnerable groups, families and individuals are deeply affected by structures and actions that could be prevented if the will and spirit were there.

 I have been and still am concerned about the trends we are all witnessing and which are experienced very differently depending on who we are and where we live.